junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 <br>

+(this discussion is after possession and after taking back control, they still have chance to just expel Michael/Lucifer and themselves continue alive and not save the world.
+Cas wants to persuade them to save themselves)

 Cas to Dean: You'll never risk your brother.

 Dean: But you think I'll risk you?
 There is a chance I can get you back, I won't grasp it?